JAlcocerT/JAlcocerT/content/blog/outro-jobs.md

 ## Data for Job Market

+We will need some data to make this work.

+Last year, I was tinkering with **scrapping tools**:

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/scrap-and-chat-with-the-web/" title="Scrapping the Web" image="/videos/job_offers.png" subtitle="Post where I tinkered with scrapping tools." >}}
   {{< card link="https://github.com/JAlcocerT/Scrap_Tools" title="Scrapping Tools" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code.
 Using BS4, AI Scraps..." >}}
 {{< /cards >}}

+This post will be a continuation of the learnings gain in there.

 ### Using BS4 and CRON